Richard Dooling

 Tap the gear icon above to manage new release emails.

-Richard Dooling’s first novel, Critical Care, became a film directed by Sidney Lumet, starring James Spader and Helen Mirren.
-His second novel, White Man’s Grave, was a finalist for the 1994 National Book Award.
+Richard Dooling's first novel, Critical Care, became a film directed by Sidney Lumet, starring James Spader and Helen Mirren.
+His second novel, White Man's Grave, was a finalist for the 1994 National Book Award.
 Brain Storm and Bet Your Life were both New York Times Notable Books of the Year.
-His nonfiction includes Blue Streak: Swearing, Free Speech, and Sexual Harassment and Rapture for the Geeks: When AI Outsmarts IQ.
-His story “Diary of an Immortal Man,” published in Esquire, was a finalist for the National Magazine Award.
-His writing has appeared in The New Yorker, The New York Times, The Wall Street Journal, The L.A.
-Times, and The National Review.
-In 2003–2004, Dooling co-wrote and produced Stephen King’s Kingdom Hospital for ABC.
-Writing as Eleanor Druse, a mystic in residence at Kingdom Hospital, he also wrote The Journals of Eleanor Druse, a New York Times bestseller.
-His latest work, Send the Dead, is available on Amazon in paperback and Kindle.
-He is currently finishing The Acolyte, a literary novel set in a Catholic cathedral raided by the FBI.
-Dooling grew up in Omaha and worked in intensive care units before spending a year traveling in Europe and Africa—the experience that became White Man’s Grave—then went back to law school at Saint Louis University, where he edited the law journal.
-He practiced law at Bryan Cave LLP before leaving to write full time.
-He lives in Montana with his wife, Kristy.
+His nonfiction includes Blue Streak, on swearing and free speech, and Rapture for the Geeks: When AI Outsmarts IQ.
+His writing has appeared in The New Yorker, Esquire, The Wall Street Journal, and The New York Times.
+In 2003–2004, he helped write and produce Stephen King's Kingdom Hospital for ABC.
+His latest books are Send the Dead, a novella and four stories, and The Acolyte, a novel (June 2026).
+After college, Dooling worked as a respiratory therapist in intensive care units and spent a year traveling in West Africa — experiences that informed his first two novels.
+He practiced law in St. Louis and now lives in Montana with his wife, Kristy.

 Read more Read less